Documentation

 • @event — Custom events dispatched by the element

-• @slot — Named or default slots
+• @slot — Named or default slots.
+See Slots and Parts

 • @summary — Short summary for documentation

-See the test-fixtures directory for examples
+See the generate test fixtures directory for examples

 <!--